 ABOUT THE ART

-Crystalin Revelacion Art was initially inspired by a personal vision and goal to remain within the revelation of Jesus Christ, "The King of Kings and Lord of Lords."
-It also serves to encourage others to receive and share His Gospel message regularly, clear and bright as crystal, like a sea of glass, a rare jewel, or a river of life (Rv 4:6, 19:16, 21:11, 22:1) in mediation of current events, both personal and social.
-New pieces may or may not be released to the public around Christ the King of the Universe Feast Day annually in November and up to the Great Anniversary Years of 2033 to 2036.
+Crystalin Revelacion Art was initially inspired by a personal vision and goal to grow and remain within the revelation of Jesus Christ, "The King of Kings and Lord of Lords."
+It also serves to encourage others to receive and share His Gospel message regularly, clear and bright as crystal, like a sea of glass, a rare jewel, or a river of life (Rv 4:6, 19:16, 21:11, 22:1) for the peace and mediation of current events, both personal and social.

 ABOUT THE ARTISTS